VeronicaG24/Assignment2_exp/README.md

 ----------------------

 This is a possible implementation of the second assignment of Experimental for Robotics course. <br>
-*For further information about the first assignment see the repository at this link:* https://github.com/VeronicaG24/Assignment1_Exp

 The robot with fixed camera, thanks to the planning of actions, reaches the designated position where the marker is visible, and starts to rotate in order to find the correct orientation with which the center of the camera aligns with that of the marker.
-Once the detection of all the markers has been done, the robot has to come back to the initial position.
+Once the detection of all the markers has been done, the robot has to come back to the initial position.<br>
+NB: the recognition of the marker IDs has been done, as in the [first assignment of Experimental](https://github.com/VeronicaG24/Assignment1_Exp ), thanks to [ArUco](http://wiki.ros.org/aruco) and [OpenCV](http://wiki.ros.org/opencv_apps) libraries.

 To implement the actions explained before, we had to work respectively on the following files:
 * `domain.pddl`, inside `ROS_planning_system` folder of `ROS_plan` package: <br>
-    - *Functions* are introduced to count the number of visited waypoints. *Predicates* include conditions like a robot being at a waypoint, a waypoint being visited, or the robot's ability to rotate or move. *Actions* defined include 'rotate', where a robot rotates to find a waypoint, 'goto_waypoint', where the robot moves to a waypoint avoiding terrain, and 'come_back', where the robot returns to the initial position after visiting a certain number of waypoints.
+    - functions like *counter_value* is introduced to count the number of visited waypoints.
+Predicates include conditions like a robot being at a waypoint, named *robot_at*, a waypoint being visited, named *visited*, or the robot's ability to rotate, named *can_rotate*, or move, named *can_move* and *back_to*.
+Actions defined include *rotate*, where a robot rotates to find a waypoint, *goto_waypoint*, where the robot moves to a waypoint avoiding terrain, and *come_back*, where the robot returns to the initial position after visiting a certain number of waypoints.

 * `problem.pddl`, inside `ROS_planning_system` folder of `ROS_plan` package: <br>
-    - we define the goal of the planning to let the robot accomplish the requirements of finding all markers (waypoints) in the environment and going back to the initial position.
+    - it is defined a specific task for a robot named *kenny*.
+It includes objects like waypoints ( *wp0 to wp4*) and a counter, named *count*.
+It is important to underline that the initial position is considered as a waypoint ( wp0).
+The initial state sets the counter to zero, places Kenny at waypoint wp0, marks wp0 as visited, and confirms Kenny's ability to move.
+The goal is for Kenny to visit waypoints wp1 to wp4 and then return to the initial position.
+This setup outlines a navigation task for the robot, involving visiting multiple locations and returning to the starting point.
 * To let the pddl action interact with the robot it is necessary to modify the file `my_action.cpp`, inside `my_rosplan_interface` folder. <br>
 NB: The part related to action_client and action_server are already implemented into `rt2_packages`.
-    - In the *rotate* action we develop the linear control to rotate the robot and allign the center of the camera with the center of the marker.
+    - In the *rotate* action we develop a linear control to rotate the robot for alligning the center of the camera with the center of the marker.
     - In the *goto_waypoint* action we set the coordinates of the four markers and send them to the `reaching_goal` server.
-    - In the *come_back* action we set the coordinates of the initial position (0,1) and send it to the `reaching_goal` server.
+    - In the *come_back* action we set the coordinates of the initial position and send it to the `reaching_goal` server.

 To generate the local map and to avoid the obstacles, we worked on the SLAM algorithm:
 * gmapping??